Houloude9IOfficial/RemiAI/TOADD.md

 create logo

-add agent support to work at background add on input marking, e.g @FILE to be able to tag files, and allow the AI to easily understand what to do.
+add agent support to work at background

-add BASH/SHELL commands support with confirmations and auto-approve mode
+add on input marking, e.g @FILE to be able to tag files, and allow the AI to easily understand what to do.

 add logo to web favicon